Danimal4326/homebridge-ecoplug/README.md

 This plugin allows you to remotely control the state of your Eco Plug.
 It allows you to set the on/off state.
-This plugin supports device auto discovery, and will scan the network during startup for 1.5 seconds and add all discovered devices.
-It will also remove any devices not responding during startup.
+This plugin supports device auto discovery, and will scan the network for new devices every 60 seconds and add new devices.
+To remove devices that are no longer responding, use the 'Identify Accessory' button on the accessory page of settings on Eve.
+It will remove non-responding accessories.

 # Tested devices